-Number of channels vs. channel number.
+Number of Channels vs. Channel Number

 Different countries have different frequency channels, legally designated for radio control flying, that fall within certain ranges of the MHz frequency band.
 The designated frequency channels are numbered and no two pilots can fly together on the same MHz channel at the same time, because one rc system would interfere with the other, causing serious control problems for both pilots!

 Above: a newer 2.4GHz transmitter, the popular Spektrum DX6.

-Depending on whether or not the transmitter is computerised or not, there will be a LCD screen to display all the relevant information to the pilot - programmed settings, menu options, battery voltage, timer etc.etc....
+If your Tx is 'computerised', an LCD screen will display all the relevant information - programmed settings, menu options, battery voltage, timer etc.

-The main features of a 6 channel MHz computer TX are shown below...
+The main features of a 6-channel MHz computer Tx are shown below: